apisquare/express-health-api/README.md

 ## Features:
 1. `/status` api to serve the health statuses
 2. Custom configurations to customize your health API
-3. Include CPU, Memory, Load, Request and Response statistics with health API
+3. Include CPU, Memory, Custom services(e.g: Docker) Load, Request and Response statistics with health API
 4. Attach status of the dependent services/consumed services with your health API
 5. Customize your server API statuses with dependent services/consumed services
 6. Secure your health endpoint before exposing your server related details